 There the story of the shepherds ends.
 What a story it is.
 Heaven itself opened up to these humble men and the glory of the Lord surrounded them.
 Surely their lives could never be the same.
 I have thought about them - about what happened in the days following those miraculous encounters.

-The scriptures tell us they went back to their flocks, back to their ordinary lives.
+The scriptures tell us that after they shared the astonishing news with everyone they saw, they went back to their flocks, back to their ordinary lives.
 Did they wonder what would happen next?
 As the days slipped into weeks and eventually into years, and the images of that long ago night began to fade, did they begin to have nagging little questions and perhaps a bit of doubt?
 During the long lonely nights on the very same hillside, did their gaze shift heavenward hoping for a further sign?
 Did they long to hear news of the baby and His parents?
 Were they discouraged when it looked as though He had simply vanished?

 Thirty years later, did word reach them about the young carpenter from Nazareth who said He was the Messiah?
 Did they hear of the miracles and did their hearts race at the news?
 Were they waiting expectantly for the Promised One to take His rightful place?
 Did their hearts break when news of His crucifixion reached their little town?

 I wonder (I hope)if the news of His resurrection somehow reached them.
 If it did, did the vision of that long ago night burst into their hearts once again?
 Did they see, in their mind's eye, that little baby now become their Savior?
 Did they rejoice once again knowing the long wait was over; the promise was fulfilled?
 Fulfilled in a way they could not possibly have foreseen.
 How could they have known that the little baby they saw that long ago night would one day live in their hearts?
 It was even more glorious than they had imagined.